rtoal/ple/python/README.md

 To build and run Python programs on your local machine, download and install the most recent language version from the [Python home page](https://www.python.org/) or use your favorite package manager.

-Programs in this folder can be run from the command line like so:
+Programs in this folder have been tested on Python 3.13.0 can be run from the command line like so:

 ```
 python3 triple.py